Medically reviewed by Drugs.com. Last updated on Nov 1, 2021.

 The pharmacokinetics of Eplerenone 50 mg was evaluated in 8 patients with heart failure (NYHA classification II–IV) and 8 matched (gender, age, weight) healthy controls.
 Compared with the controls, steady state AUC and Cmax in patients with stable heart failure were 38% and 30% higher, respectively.

 Eplerenone is metabolized primarily by CYP3A4.
-Inhibitors of CYP3A4 cause increased exposure [see DRUG INTERACTIONS (7.1)].
+Inhibitors of CYP3A cause increased exposure [see DRUG INTERACTIONS (7.1)].
 Drug-drug interaction studies were conducted with a 100 mg dose of Eplerenone.

-Grapefruit juice caused only a small increase (about 25%) in exposure.
+Grapefruit juice caused a 25% increase in exposure.

 Eplerenone is not an inhibitor of CYP1A2, CYP3A4, CYP2C19, CYP2C9, or CYP2D6.
-Eplerenone did not inhibit the metabolism of amiodarone, amlodipine, astemizole, chlorzoxazone, cisapride, dexamethasone, dextromethorphan, diclofenac, 17α-ethinyl estradiol, fluoxetine, losartan, lovastatin, mephobarbital, methylphenidate, methylprednisolone, metoprolol, midazolam, nifedipine, phenacetin, phenytoin, simvastatin, tolbutamide, triazolam, verapamil, and warfarin in vitro.
+Eplerenone did not inhibit the metabolism of amiodarone, amlodipine, astemizole, chlorzoxazone, cisapride, dexamethasone, dextromethorphan, diclofenac, 17α-ethinyl estradiol, fluoxetine, losartan, lovastatin, mephobarbital, methylphenidate, methylprednisolone, metoprolol, midazolam, nifedipine, phenacetin, phenytoin, simvastatin, tolbutamide, triazolam, verapamil, or warfarin in vitro.
 Eplerenone is not a substrate or an inhibitor of P-Glycoprotein at clinically relevant doses.

 No clinically significant drug-drug pharmacokinetic interactions were observed when Eplerenone was administered with cisapride, cyclosporine, digoxin, glyburide, midazolam, oral contraceptives (norethindrone/ethinyl estradiol), simvastatin, or warfarin.
-St. John's Wort (a CYP3A4 inducer) caused a small (about 30%) decrease in Eplerenone AUC.
+St. John's Wort (a CYP3A inducer) caused a small (about 30%) decrease in Eplerenone AUC.

 No significant changes in Eplerenone pharmacokinetics were observed when Eplerenone was administered with aluminum- and magnesium-containing antacids.

-13.1 Carcinogenesis, Mutagenesis, Impairment of Fertility
+Carcinogenesis, Mutagenesis, Impairment of Fertility

-Eplerenone was non-genotoxic in a battery of assays including in vitro bacterial mutagenesis (Ames test in Salmonella spp. and E. Coli), in vitro mammalian cell mutagenesis (mouse lymphoma cells), in vitro chromosomal aberration (Chinese hamster ovary cells), in vivo rat bone marrow micronucleus formation, and in vivo/ex vivo unscheduled DNA synthesis in rat liver.
+Eplerenone was non-genotoxic in a battery of assays including in vitro bacterial mutagenesis (Ames test in Salmonella spp. and E. Coli, in vitro mammalian cell mutagenesis (mouse lymphoma cells), in vitro chromosomal aberration (Chinese hamster ovary cells), in vivo rat bone marrow micronucleus formation, and in vivo/ex vivo unscheduled DNA synthesis in rat liver.

 There was no drug-related tumor response in heterozygous P53 deficient mice when tested for 6 months at dosages up to 1000 mg/kg/day (systemic AUC exposures up to 9 times the exposure in humans receiving the 100 mg/day therapeutic dose).
 Statistically significant increases in benign thyroid tumors were observed after 2 years in both male and female rats when administered Eplerenone 250 mg/kg/day (highest dose tested) and in male rats only at 75 mg/kg/day.
 These dosages provided systemic AUC exposures approximately 2 to 12 times higher than the average human therapeutic exposure at 100 mg/day.
 Repeat dose administration of Eplerenone to rats increases the hepatic conjugation and clearance of thyroxin, which results in increased levels of TSH by a compensatory mechanism.
 Drugs that have produced thyroid tumors by this rodent-specific mechanism have not shown a similar effect in humans.